 Understanding What A Mortgage Loan Originator Does

-What Is A Mortgage Loan Originator?
+What Is A Loan Originator?

-A mortgage loan originator (MLO) is a person or institution that helps a borrower get the right mortgage for a real estate transaction.
+A mortgage loan originator (MLO) is a person or institution that helps a prospective borrower get the right mortgage for a real estate transaction.
 The MLO is the original lender for the mortgage and works with the borrower from application and approval through the closing process.
 An MLO can be a lending company, mortgage broker or loan officer.

 Mortgage Loan Officer

-What Does A Mortgage Loan Originator Do?
+What Do Loan Originators Do?

-FAQs About Mortgage Loan Originators
+FAQs About Mortgage Originators

 Services provided in a real estate transaction aren’t typically free of charge.
 You may notice in your closing costs a line item called a “loan origination fee.”
 These are mortgage origination fees charged by the MLO for processing and underwriting the loan.
 They typically cost 0.5% – 1% of the total loan amount.

-For example, a borrower with a loan amount of $100,000 can expect to pay around $500 – $1,000 in origination fees.
+For example, a borrower with a loan amount of $100,000 can expect to pay around $500 to $1,000 in mortgage origination fees.

 - Complete 20 hours of pre-licensing education

-- Agree to a thorough background check
+- Agree to a thorough criminal background check

 - Commit to continuing mortgage education each year

 A mortgage can be a big financial commitment, too, one that also involves you sharing personal information, including Social Security numbers, bank statements and tax documents.
 It’s important to choose an MLO you can trust.

 Then, look through their website, social media pages and third-party review sites to learn more about the company’s mission and what their past and current clients have to say.
 Ask friends and family for referrals.
 Talk to potential MLOs on the phone or visit them in person.
 It’s OK to shop around until you find the right lender, loan officer or broker for you.

 The Bottom Line

-Buying A House Without A Real Estate Agent: What To Consider
+Buying A House Without A REALTOR®: What To Consider

-Home Buying - 6-minute read
+Home Buying - 9-minute read

-Miranda Crace - April 09, 2021
+Miranda Crace - November 11, 2023

-Considering buying a house without a realtor?
+Considering buying a house without a REALTOR®?
 Learn about how the process works, plus pros and cons, and what you’re responsible for doing on your own.

 Mortgage Basics - 3-minute read

 If you’re considering buying a home, you’ve probably seen the term “mortgagee.”
-Learn who a mortgagee is, and what role they play in the homebuying process.
+Learn who a mortgagee is, and what role they play in the home buying process.